 Where In Arizona Is The Wave?

 While the actual Wave is located in northern Arizona, the trailhead begins at Wire Pass trailhead which is in Kane County found in southern Utah.
-You will cross the state line during your hike.
+You will cross the state line during your hike, therefore The Wave can be classed as one of the best hikes in Utah but also one of the best hikes in Arizona.

 Wire Pass is the most commonly used trailhead for The Wave and it is also the same trailhead for hiking into Buckskin Gulch slot canyon on House Rock Valley Road.
 The trailhead is about halfway between Kanab, Utah and Page, Arizona.